Huzaifa201017/Ios-Chat-App/README.md

 + Singleton

 ## Instructions
-To run this project you have to first execute the command `pod install` in the project's directory.
+To run this project you have to first execute the command `pod install` in the project's directory and then open the .workspace file and run it .